opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 OpenSearch supports the following types of monitors:

 - **Per query monitors** run your specified query and then check whether the query's results trigger any alerts.
-Query-level monitors can only trigger one alert at a time.
+Per query monitors can only trigger one alert at a time.
 - **Per bucket monitors** let you create buckets based on selected fields and then categorize your results into those buckets.
 The Alerting plugin runs each bucket's unique results against a script you define later, so you have finer control over which results should trigger alerts.
 Furthermore, each bucket can trigger an alert.

 The maximum number of monitors you can create is 1,000.
 You can change the default maximum number of alerts for your cluster by calling the cluster settings API `plugins.alerting.monitor.max_monitors`.